getyoti/ios-sdk-button/README.md

 extension ViewController: YotiSDKDelegate {
     func yotiSDKDidFail(for useCaseID: String, with error: Error) {
-    	//handle here the error opening of Yoti app
+    	// handle here the error related to the failing of retrieving a usecaseID and a token }
-    }

     func yotiSDKDidSucceed(for useCaseID: String, baseURL: URL?, token: String?, url: URL?) {
-        //Handle here the success of the opening of Yoti app for example by requesting a profile from the backend like below
+        // Handle here the success of the opening of Yoti app for example by requesting a profile from the backend like below
-        //Get the specific scenario by calling
+        // Get the specific scenario by calling
         let scenario = YotiSDK.scenario(for: useCaseID)
-        //request the backend to get the profile linked to a specific scenario by passing the token returned and self as delegate for a call back
+        // request the backend to get the profile linked to a specific scenario by passing the token returned and self as delegate for a call back
         YotiSDK.callbackBackend(scenario: scenario!, token: token!, with: self)
     }

     func yotiSDKDidOpenYotiApp() {
-    //Handle specific behaviour if needed when the Yoti App didOpen
+        // Handle specific behaviour if needed when the Yoti App didOpen }

-    }
 }
 ```